AP series · Architectural Permeable Pavement

 Specify AP-250 when

-• The path serves as a primary campus or civic spine
+• Primary campus or civic spine

-• Base conditions vary across the project area
+• Variable base conditions across the project

-• Long-term durability outweighs incremental cost
+• Durability outweighs incremental cost

 Lift thickness does not substitute for base preparation.
 All three lifts require a properly graded and compacted open-graded aggregate base.
 Base depth is specified per project based on soil conditions.
 See installation guidelines for details.